top of page

 PL is a 18 year old type 1 diabetic who uses regular human insulin (Humulin R) whenever he has a meal.
 He always injects 30 minutes prior to his meal and rotates his injection sites.
 The doctor recently switched his mealtime insulin to insulin lispro (Humalog).
 Lately, he has been getting hypoglycemic values prior to his first bite of the meal.
 Which of the following is the best recommendation for improving his glucose levels?

-a) Inject at the same site every time. b) Move the timing of the injection closer to his meal. c) Eat smaller meals to reduce carbohydrate count. d) Reduce the dose of Humalog.
+a) Inject at the same site every time. b) Move the timing of the injection closer to his meal. c) Eat smaller meals to reduce carbohydrate count. d) Move the timing of the injection to 1 hour prior to his meal.

 Scroll down for the answer!